Determine which transmission is installed on your Jeep.

-Transmission problems on Jeep vehicles, such as erratic shifting, slipping, delayed shifting, no shifting are quite often caused by low transmission fluid levels.
+Transmission problems on Jeep vehicles, such as erratic shifting, slipping, delayed shifting, and no shifting, are often caused by low transmission fluid levels.

-The same symptoms can also be an indication of a serious transmission problem such as a faulty valve body, work, clutches, and faulty torque converter.
+The same symptoms can also indicate a serious transmission problem such as a faulty valve body, work, clutches, and faulty torque converter.

 Common problems that often cause Jeep transmission problems: